Hariharan76/ERPnext_V15installiation/README.md

 Then restart the server

     sudo service mysql restart

+Or stop and start the server if you face any issues with restart

+    sudo service mariadb stop
+    sudo service mariadb start

 <h3><b> Step 3: Install Frappe Bench </b></h3>
 Now that we've installed all the required prerequisites, we can install frappe.